kbg2201/CS479/week9/week9.md

 ### The Code:

 This is the code that I gathered from Ghidra that was used in the Pizza program.
+The code basically replicates a pizza transaction with a costumer.